 Head to Blowhole Beach for a small and intimate beach, rarely crowded and brimming with wildlife (mainly dolphins and kangaroos).
 Alternatively Second Valley, more popular in recent years, is absolutely pristine and ideal for a refreshing dip.
 Rapid Bay is also a favourite for locals and tourists alike.
 Stay closer to your Victor Harbor accommodation and drive to Port Elliot to find Horseshoe Bay and Knights Beach.
 The coastline at Port Elliot offers a number of options, including some stunning smaller and secluded beaches.

 The spectacular coastline in this part of the state also offers some of the best surfing beaches in South Australia.
-If you’re new to surfing and looking to give it a go, opt for a class with Kombi Surf.
+If you’re new to surfing and looking to give it a go, opt for a class.
 Take a group or private lesson and learn the basis in one of the most stunning surfing locations around.

 Cycle or walk along the Encounter Bikeway

 Snaking its way round Encounter Bay, Encounter Bikeway is a stunning way to travel along the coastline.
 The trail is 30-kilometres long and meanders its way from Victor Harbor to Goolwa.
 Follow the whole path, or take just one section to travel between sites.
 Coves, beaches, playgrounds and cafes interspersed along the way make the path inviting to family bike rides.
 Look out for opportunities for panoramic ocean views from Freeman Knob or whale watching opportunities from Basham Beach.
 A fantastic way to approach the entirety of Encounter Bikeway is to walk one way, catching the train back.